21ki/go-hostname/README.md

 # Purpose
-Program written in Go which spins up a web server and prints the hostname
+Program written in GO which spins up a web server, it prints the hostname and returns a Code500 every 5 hits

 #Usage
 To get source then compile it: